|

 Disclaimer: Please note that this information does not constitute legal advice.
 The reader should evaluate all information in regard to his or her own circumstances and determine independently whether this information is accurate and applicable.

-If you want to homeschool in California you should know that homeschooling is legal in California, just as it is legal in all 50 states.
-There isn't a law that specifically defines or addresses homeschooling in California.
-California has a compulsory school attendance law.
-That means that every child that is of school age must be enrolled in public school unless they fall into one of several exemptions detailed below.
 To pursue home education, familiarize yourself with the state requirements as specified in the California Education Code.
-The sections of the Ed Code that are of significant importance include sections: 33190, 48222, 48224, 51210, 51220, and 51745.
+The sections of the Ed Code that are of significant importance include sections: §33190, §48222, §48224, §51210, §51220, and §51745.
 You can locate the text of these codes in public libraries or on the Internet.
 Click on "Education Code" and then hit the "Search" button.
 A new page opens with all of the Ed Codes listed.
 The codes detail the following methods for exemption from compulsory attendance at public schools:

 1. Private Instruction by a Teacher or Tutor

-(See Education Code 48224)
+[See Education Code §48224]

 2. Independent Study Program (ISP) a.k.a.
 Home Study Program (HSP) through Public Schools: